 Whether it’s game day or a weeknight dinner, this Crockpot Buffalo Chicken is sure to make its way into your regular menu rotation.
-Plus, unlike regular buffalo wings, the leftovers can be served in so many different ways throughout the week.
+Plus, unlike regular buffalo wings, the leftovers can be served throughout the week in so many different ways.

-Our family usually eats slow cooker chicken on a sandwich bun with a few simple toppings, but you can also add them to wraps, pizzas, salads, nachos and so much more!
-This recipe is super simple to customize so if you like a little more heat, feel free to crank it up a notch.
+Our family usually eats slow cooker chicken on a sandwich bun with a few simple toppings, but you can also add them to wraps, pizzas, salads, nachos, and more!
+This recipe is super simple to customize, so feel free to crank it up a notch if you like a little more heat.
 You could also swap out the cheddar cheese for pepper jack or even add in bleu cheese crumbles.
-No matter what, it's guarantee to knock your socks off.
+No matter what, it's guaranteed to knock your socks off.

 - Chicken Breasts - we usually use boneless skinless chicken breasts for this recipe, but you could substitute chicken thighs if you prefer.
 You can use frozen chicken, but for food safety reasons, it’s a good idea to thaw in the fridge overnight first.

 - Cream Cheese - use either full fat or light cream cheese for this recipe.
 It makes the sauce super creamy.

 - Ranch Seasoning - you can find ranch seasoning packets in the salad dressing section at the grocery store.

 - Chicken Broth - any type of chicken broth or chicken stock will work great.
 You could even use your own Homemade Chicken Stock.